coderefinery/reproducible-research/content/where-to-go.md

 ## Important for every project

-- Clear file structure for your project
+- A Clear directory/file structure for your project.
 - Record your workflow and write it down in a script file.
-- Create a dependency list and keep it updated, optimally in an environment file
+- Create a dependency list and keep it updated, optimally in an environment file.
-- At least consider the possibility that someone, maybe you may want to reproduce your work
+- At least consider the possibility that someone, maybe you, may want to reproduce your work:
   - Can you do something (small) to make it easier?
   - If you have ideas, but no time: add an issue to your repository; maybe someone else wants to help.